-Bikes are made to endure long journeys and adverse conditions, they will take you as far as you want to go, so you can fully embrace the sense of freedom that comes being on the road.
-Riding can really bring your traveling experience to a whole new level; whether you are alone or in a good company, it is a mind-blowing experience that is hard to describe and needs to be tried firsthand.
+Bikes are made to endure long journeys and adverse conditions.
+They will take you as far as you want to go, so you can fully embrace the sense of freedom that comes being on the road.
+Going on the first motorcycle road trip can bring your traveling experience to a whole new level.
+Whether alone or in good company, it is a mind-blowing experience that is hard to describe and needs to be tried firsthand.

-So, you managed to get some time off of work and you have decided on the route you want to take.
-The next step is planning your trip: if you do it properly it will make your journey much more enjoyable.
-Riding a bike is not like driving a car, and you need to think about luggage a bit more carefully – luckily there are a few simple rules to start with.
+So, you managed to get some time off of work, and you have decided on the route you want to take.
+The next step is planning your trip: if you do it properly, it will make your journey much more enjoyable.
+Riding a bike is not like driving a car, and you need to think about luggage a bit more carefully – luckily, there are a few simple rules to start with.

 Secondly: only bring the essentials with you.
-If this is your first road trip, you are probably very excited and will tend to pack a bit more stuff than you actually need to.
-It’s true that we want to be ready for the unexpected, but packing half of your house for a road trip is never a good idea.
+If this is your first road trip, you are probably very excited and will tend to pack a bit more stuff than you need to.
+You indeed have to be ready for the unexpected.
+But packing half of your house for a road trip is never a good idea.
 Think about what you will really need on the journey.
-You decided to go on this journey to enjoy the ride, you will be potentially spending a very long time on the saddle and you want your ride to be comfortable and enjoyable.
+You decided to go on this journey to enjoy the ride.
+So you will be potentially spending a very long time on the saddle, and you want your ride to be comfortable and enjoyable.

 No matter how much stuff you are planning to bring along, you should get some high-quality saddlebags for your bike.
 They are a good investment and one that will last you for a long time.
 Ideally, you should spend a bit of time trying different ones on your saddle to see what fits best.
 Check the fit, check how they feel when you are actually on your bike, think about it, and don’t make a rushed decision.
 You should also make sure that the bags are waterproof and have some reflective material for nighttime rides.

-Remember that planning in advance is key to having a fantastic, stress-free experience … get everything ready, get a good night’s sleep, and enjoy your ride!
+Remember that planning in advance is key to having a fantastic, stress-free experience.
+Get everything ready, get a good night’s sleep, and enjoy your ride!